Seteco/Somorrostro/Installation.md

 The target system does **not** need to have bash installed.

 The same files can be used for updates too.

-For automated installs, append a space + `--dont-wait` to the `kickstart-static64.sh` command line.

 ### Linux by hand